 In contrast to an MMSE, an MSE described by 96115 (Neurobehavioral status exam [clinical assessment of thinking, reasoning and judgment, e.g., acquired knowledge, attention, memory, visual spatial abilities, language functions, planning] with interpretation and report, per hour) involves a lengthy neurobehavioral status examination lasting about one hour.
 This would include a much more detailed evaluation of the patient's thinking, reasoning and judgment than the comparatively superficial MMSE provides, according to CPT Assistant.
 In particular, MSE might include a full evaluation of digit span, a four-item similarities task, a 15-item naming task, a 10-word learning test with recall and recognition, four drawing items, and a word-list generation task, as well as other tests.

 Coders searching for a CPT code for MMSE will do so in vain.
 "The code doesn't exist," says Sandy Page, CPC, CCS-P, co-owner of Medical Practice Support Systems Inc., which supports family practice physicians in Broomfield, Colo.
 Rather, if documentation describes only a cursory exam of 30 minutes or less, Medicare considers the MMSE testing to be part of any associated consultation, clinical interview or E/M service and will not pay it as a separate, reimbursable service, she says.

-Although you may consider the MMSE when selecting an E/M code, the test does not automatically raise the E/M [...]
+Although you may consider the MMSE when selecting an E/M code, [...]